You see a company that’s advertising ridiculously low rates for replacement windows.

 A caulk and walk installation according to The Men With Tools Owner John Kolbaska, is getting a window set within the existing opening with four screws and caulk on the interior and exterior.
 All of the extras like molding, insulation, flashing and capping, hauling away the old windows and cleaning up afterwards — that all comes at an additional cost.
 So that $189-$349 magically shoots up to a ridiculous price for an inferior window and installation experience to boot.

 “Most of these guys aren’t squaring and leveling off to make sure that the window operates properly,” John said.
-“And they’re literally just closing up the opening on the exterior with silicone and in most cases prime painters caulk on the interior.”
+“And they’re literally just closing up the opening on the exterior with cheap low quality silicone sealants and in some cases interior painters caulk.”

 There are more steps needed during your window installation in order to prevent future problems to your home.
 Exterior capping is one of them.
 It’s a piece of aluminum wrapped around the exterior woodwork that creates a seal around your window to avert leaks from water and drafts.